engineer-andrew/ProveIt/README.md

 ## First Installment (Angular 2 - Getting Started with Angular CLI)
 The code for the first installment can be found in the first-installment branch of this repository

+## Second Installment ()
+The code for the second installment can be found in the second-installment branch of this repository